mfldavidson/SI507-HW6/README.md

 * **How can you put your own name at the top where it currently says "A name"?
 Explain very briefly how to do so, and replace `A name` in the web page with your own name.**

+I replaced the string "A name" on line 17 with "Maggie"

 * **What does the word `document` represent in this code?
 Explain briefly.**

+`document` refers to the jsPracticeLab.html document that is being displayed on the page.
+Just like a .doc or .txt file, a .html file is a document.

 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**

+Counting all items tagged "li" and storing it in what is essentially an  "items" variable to be called later on line 59.

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**

+White because no other color is specified for the background.

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**

+The style that is "called" for the boxes is defined in lines 45-53 so that if the tag `<p>` is used, it will make everything match the defined style until `</p>` is used.
+You could change the colors defined on lines 47-48 to other Hex colors.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

+I looked at how it was being done with the University of Michigan Go Blue example and created a new function that would print "O Canada" instead of "Go Blue".
+I had to define a function and then call it below where the Go Blue example is called.

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**